 Our Company has always maintained the durability of our nuclear power plant facilities by continuously implementing maintenance and management, including regular inspections and planned equipment replacements.
 At the time of our application for an operation period extension for 40 years from the starting month of operation, in accordance with the law, for Takahama Nuclear Power Station Units 1 and 2 and Mihama Nuclear Power Station Unit 3, special inspections were carried out for reactor vessels and other equipment.
 In addition, technical evaluations of degradation from age were carried out, confirming that the durability of important facilities for safety could be assured even for an operation period of 60 years.
 After these examinations, we received operation period extension approvals from the Nuclear Regulation Authority for both power stations.

-Safety improvement measures at Mihama Nuclear Power Station Unit 3 and Takahama Nuclear Power Station Unit 1 have been completed, and those for Takahama Nuclear Power Station Unit 2 are underway, with top priority given to safety.
-In addition, we are communicating face-to-face with stakeholders through online symposiums, briefing sessions and lectures on demand to help them better understand over 40 years of operation at our nuclear power plants.
+Mihama Nuclear Power Station Unit 3 restarted in June 2021 with the consent of the local communities, and safety improvement construction has been completed at Takahama Nuclear Power Station Units 1 and 2 where inspections, drills, etc. are underway to resume operation.
+In addition, we are communicating face-to-face with stakeholders through plant tours, community events and participation in briefing sessions and lectures to help them better understand our nuclear power plants' operation of more than 40 years.
 We will also continue to proactively communicate with the public as well as communities near the plants.